Spin interferometry in a beam of ultracold molecules

 {\it Interferometer}---Figure \ref{fig:interference}(a) shows typical interferometry results obtained from EMCCD data.
 We plot the asymmetry ${\cal A}$ as a function of the applied magnetic field, $B$, for the same three velocities as in Fig.~\ref{fig:stirap}.
 We fit the data to Eq.~(\ref{eq:interference_model_averaged_evaluated}) with the offset ${\cal B}$, contrast ${\cal C}$ and background magnetic field $B_{\rm bg}$ as free parameters.
 Their weighted mean values~\cite{Note1} are $\langle{\cal B}\rangle=-0.18$, $\langle{\cal C}\rangle=0.65$ and $\langle B_{\rm bg} \rangle = 123$~pT.
 The red circles in Fig.~\ref{fig:interference}(b,c) show the fitted values of ${\cal B}$ and ${\cal C}$ for various speeds.
 The contrast reaches 0.8 at low speeds, but drops off for higher speeds.
 The blue triangles in the figure show the values of ${\cal B}$ and ${\cal C}$ predicted by the model presented in Appendix C and our measured values of Raman efficiencies ($\chi_{1,2}$), detector cross talk (${\rm x}_{A,B}$) and background $P_{\rm bg}$.
 The agreement is good for most speeds, but less good for low and high speeds where the number of molecules is small.
 We record interference curves using PMTs simultaneous with EMCCDs.
 An analysis of the corresponding PMT data is presented in Appendix C.

 {\it Discussion and outlook}---At the shot noise limit, the statistical uncertainty of the measurement is $\sigma_{d_e}=\hbar/(2{\cal C} E_{\rm eff} \tau \sqrt{n})$.
-With the values demonstrated here (${\cal C}=0.65$, $\tau=5$~ms, $n=2.0\times 10^6$ molecules per shot, 5 shots per second), and assuming a 50\% duty cycle, this limit is $\sigma_{d_e} = 8.6\times 10^{-30}$~e~cm in 24 hours.
+With the values demonstrated here (${\cal C}=0.65$, $\tau=5$~ms, $n=2.0\times 10^6$ molecules per shot, 5 shots per second), and assuming a 50\% duty cycle to account for the settle time following each $E$-reversal and the time for auxiliary measurements needed to determine systematic shifts and uncertainties, this limit is $\sigma_{d_e} = 8.6\times 10^{-30}$~e~cm in 24 hours.
 Thus, using the current apparatus, a measurement with a statistical uncertainty below $10^{-30}$~e~cm is feasible with about 100 days of data.
 While it is challenging to reach the shot noise limit at this level, we have already demonstrated that magnetic noise is several times smaller than our projected shot noise limit~\cite{Collings2025}, and our detection method is relatively immune to shot-to-shot fluctuations in molecule flux.
-We are currently studying sources of excess noise and systematic error in the experiment.
+Systematic errors are also very challenging at this level.
+A primary systematic error is a magnetic field that correlates with the $E$-reversal.
+We are able to measure this effect with a precision of $3.6 \times 10^{-31}$~e~cm in about 100 hours~\cite{Collings2025}.